mvolkmann/blog/src/smalltalk.md

 You will be opening and using many windows.
 To open one, open the World menu and select a window type from the "Open" submenu.

+To close one, click its red circle button in the upper left or move the mouse cursor over the window and press cmd-w.

 The available windows include: